Needlesslord/PaintWars_by_BrainDeadStudios/Docs/QAWorkflow.md

 ## Introduction

-In this section; the Quality Assurance (QA) plan, we'll be explaining the tools, methods, parameters and tests that we'll be using during the project.
+In this section, the Quality Assurance (QA) plan, we'll be explaining the tools, methods, parameters and tests that we'll be using during the developement of our video game project.

 ***